 This is a tool to measure individual and organizational motivation and capacity to engage in collaboration.
 The ultimate purpose in measuring partnerships is to build a strong and functional foundation in the partnership/collaborative to help groups reach their impact goals.

-Mental Health First Aid is a training program designed to help individuals who are developing a mental health problem or illness, dealing with worsened mental health problems or illnesses, or in a mental health crisis.
-This first aid training is “given until appropriate support is found or until the crisis is resolved” and has multiple versions depending on the target population (e.g., seniors, youth, First Nations, veterans…etc.)
+A training program designed by the Mental Health Commission of Canada to help individuals who are developing a mental health problem or illness, dealing with worsened mental health problems or illnesses, or in a mental health crisis.

 National Muslim mental health conference